Pirasp/Pirasp/README.md

 - 👋 Hi, I’m @Pirasp!
 My name is Johannnes
 - 👀 I’m interested in pretty much anything as long as I can see the practical application
-- 🌱 I’m currently learning OpenGL
+- 🌱 I’m currently addressing my rusty Python skills
 - 💞️ I’m looking to collaborate on something interesting, possibly VR related
 - 📫 How to reach me: johanneshofer@gmx.net